DanielKrawisz/Entropy/entropy.md

 Thus, temperature is measured by allowing a thermometer to come into equilibrium with the substance being tested.
 At equilibrium, the substance is giving as much energy from its interaction with the thermometer as the thermometer is giving back to it.
 This information is enough to guess at the relationship between temperature and entropy.

-Two bodies which are at thermal equilibrium with one another should not be able to increase their total entropy by transferring energy from one body to another.
-Thus the number of states in each body must be increasing with regard to increases in energy at the same rate.
-If the number of states in one body is increasing faster with regard to increases in energy than the other, than we would expect energy to move into that body from the other and we would say that it has a lower temperature.

-which turns out to be correct.

 ## Thermal Equilibrium

-In theoretical physics today, entropy is considered to be a more fundamental idea than temperature.
-Originally, temperature was defined in terms of thermometers and entropy was defined as in terms of temperature via the integral version of the expression above.

-Nowadays, temperature is defined in terms of entropy.
-However, there is a big difference between temperature as measured in a thermometer and temperature as a function of entropy.
-The difference is that a real thermometer will always measure a temperature whereas the theoretical definition only exists in thermal equilibrium.

 The idealization of thermal equilibrium is the reason I say that entropy cannot be measured in real systems.
 One can measure temperature but one cannot make inferences about entropy without knowing that the measurement is taken at thermal equilibrium.
 But we cannot know that we are at thermal equilibrium without an exact knowledge of the system in question, which we only have of theoretical systems, not real ones.
 You can of course watch a system and observe that it has not apparently changed in a while, but there could always be some very slow reaction going on that is not evident over your observational time scale.